 In this excerpt from Dr. Kristin Neff’s book Self-Compassion, we see another way of looking at cognitive dissonance and self sabotage.
 This take covers Bill Swann’s concept of self verification theory:

 “Social psychologist Bill Swann argues that people want to be known by others according to their firmly held beliefs and feelings about themselves – a model known as ‘self verification theory.’
 That is, they want their self-views to be validated because it helps to provide a sense of stability in their lives.

 “His research shows that even people who make strong negative evaluations of themselves follow this pattern.
 They seek to interact with others who dislike them, so their experiences will be more familiar and coherent.”

-By trying to help this person who self-sabotages, you are giving them the love they need but may not feel they deserve.
+By trying to help this person who self-sabotages, you are giving them the love they need — but they may not feel they deserve it.
 Thus, it may require some patience to get the love ‘through’ to them.